 Not being a student anymore, I find it really hard to discover that coffee shop that has a good balance of casual and studious ambiance.
 Agora for instance, also a great place to catch up, but mostly during the day Agora is filled with UH or Rice students in finals mode (although that should totally be over by now… if not poor things).
 Black Hole is small and underrated.
 Get an americano and split a whoopee pie or homemade oreo.

-For cheap holiday cheer: A walk or picnic in Discovery Green’s Field of Lights
+For cheap holiday cheer: Skating in Discovery Green’s Ice

 For tag-team last minute shopping: Highland Village